 However, it is not a cause to wait for the apocalypse: such poles changes occur on the Sun every 11 years.

 “First, the solar magnetic field weakens till it is reduced to zero, and then it reappears again, but with reversed polarity – these processes are a normal stage of the solar cycle,” said his colleague Phil Scherrer.

 However, this activity will affect the entire solar system.
-On Earth, it will result in magnetic storms, the malfunction of satellites and electronic devices.
-At the peak of activity, more outbursts, plasma emissions and the so-called coronal holes, i.e. areas with high speed of the solar wind, appear on the Sun.
+On Earth, it will result in magnetic storms, the malfunction of satellites, and electronic devices.
+At the peak of activity, more outbursts, plasma emissions, and the so-called coronal holes, i.e. areas with high speed of the solar wind, appear on the Sun.

 The fact that the star is close to the point in which its magnetic poles switch places was reported back in August.
 But then the experts could not say exactly when this will happen.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.